-Harris also served as a technical advisor coach with the United States Ski and Snowboard Federation where they won five of the six medals available in the men's and women's half pipe during the 2002 Winter Olympic Games in Park City, UT.
+Harris also served as a technical advisor coach with the United States Ski and Snowboard Federation where they won five of the six medals available in the men's and women's half pipe during the 2002 Winter Olympic Games in Park City, Utah.
 One of his athletes, Hannah Teter, won the gold medal at the 2006 Winter Olympics in Torino, Italy.

 Harris attended the University of Nebraska-Lincoln and participated on the men's gymnastics team for three years, as well as on the football team for one.
-He then served as an assistant gymnastics coach at Southwest Texas State University from 1985-1986 and West Virginia University from 1987-1988.
+He then served as an assistant gymnastics coach at Southwest Texas State University from 1985-86 and West Virginia University from 1987-88.

 With his collegiate athletic experience and coaching background, Harris brings a wealth of knowledge to the Bears program.
 Harris resides in Carolina, R.I., with his wife Kasia and sons Theodore and Adam.